cweitkamp3/MMSpaces/README.md

 @CUDA.time Euc_slb(x2, y2; cuda = true)
 ```

 Finally, we come to the Third Lower Bound (TLB).
-Here, we even obtain a matching between the measure networks considered.
-Although this lower bound has the highest
-computational comlpexity, it is always larger than the other two and returns a matching of the measure networks considered, which depending on the application and additional regularization used can be quite helpful for data interpretation.
+Although this lower bound has the highest computational comlpexity of the ones presented here, it is always larger than the other two and returns a matching of the measure networks considered, which depending on the application and additional regularization used can be quite helpful for data interpretation.
 Still, the computation is significantly faster than that of the Gromov-Wasserstein distance.
 ```julia
 val3,plan3 = tlb(C1, C2; cuda = false, plan = true)
 val4,plan4 = tlb(C1, C2; cuda = true)